 The AppMon Server does not back up the database.
 You have to schedule backups manually on the database server itself.

 Usage of PostgreSQL

 On Windows, execute the setup file.
 For performance and stability reasons the data directory should be on its own disk.
 Use the default locale.
 You do not have to install Pg/PLSQL for the template database.

 Schema/user creation for Performance Warehouse

-If the PostgreSQL database instance is only used for the Performance Warehouse and other applications do not perform write operations on this instance, generate a user with read/write access for the public schema, or use the postgres default user.
-If you don’t do this operation, you should delete the public schema and create one for each user / role.
+If the PostgreSQL database instance is only used for the Performance Warehouse and other applications do not perform write operations on this instance, generate a user with read/write privileges for the public schema, or use the postgres default user.
+If you don't do this operation, you should delete the public schema and create one for each user/role.

 PostgreSQL clustered indexes